HatefDastour/hatefdastour.github.io/_notes/Linear_Algebra/_sources/chapter_01/Systems_of_Equations_Geometry.md

 \end{cases}
 \end{align}

-1. The lines intersect at a only one point.
+1. The lines intersect at only one point.
 Then the system has a **unique solution** corresponding to that point.

 <font color='Blue'><b>Example</b></font>: For the following system of linear equations,
 \begin{align*}